flutter/website/src/docs/testing/common-errors.md

 ### How might you run into this error?

-While this error is pretty common, it’s often a side effect of a primary error occurring earlier in the rendering pipeline.
 Usually, the issue is related to violation of box constraints, and it needs to be solved by providing more information to Flutter about how you’d like to constrain the widgets in question.
 You can learn more about how constraints work in Flutter on the page [Understanding constraints][].

 [Understanding constraints]: /docs/development/ui/layout/constraints

-The `RenderBox was not laid out` error is often caused by one of two reasons:
+The `RenderBox was not laid out` error is often caused by one of two other errors:

 * [‘Vertical viewport was given unbounded height’](#vertical-viewport-was-given-unbounded-height)
 * [‘An InputDecorator...cannot have an unbounded width’](#an-inputdecoratorcannot-have-an-unbounded-width)

 ## ‘Vertical viewport was given unbounded height’

+This is another common layout error you could run into while creating a UI in your Flutter app.

 ### What does the error look like?